SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 :::

 #### Loading DCN
-To load the compiled DCN files, the AMS client library needs to be configured to load the local bundle:
+To load the compiled DCN files, the AMS client library needs to be configured to do so before tests.

 ::: tip
 In CAP Node.js projects, this is done automatically by the `@sap/ams` runtime when `requires.auth.kind = mocked`.